MicrosoftDocs/cpp-docs/docs/standard-library/set-class.md

 ---
 # set Class

-The C++ Standard Library container class set is used for the storage and retrieval of data from a collection in which the values of the elements contained are unique and serve as the key values according to which the data is automatically ordered.
-The value of an element in a set may not be changed directly.
+The C++ Standard Library container class `set` is used to store and retrieve data from a collection.
+The values of the elements in the `set` are unique and serve as the key values according to which the data is automatically ordered.
+The value of an element in a `set` may not be changed directly.
 Instead, you must delete old values and insert elements with new values.

 ## Syntax